oscal-compass/compliance-trestle/docs/index.md

 ## Contributing to Trestle

 Our project welcomes external contributions.
-Please consult [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
+Please consult [contributing](contributing/overview) to get started.

 ## License & Authors

 If you would like to see the detailed LICENSE click [here](LICENSE).
-Consult [contributors](https://github.com/IBM/compliance-trestle/graphs/contributors) for a list of authors and [maintainers](MAINTAINERS.md) for the core team.
+Consult [contributors](https://github.com/IBM/compliance-trestle/graphs/contributors) for a list of authors and [maintainers](maintainers) for the core team.

 ```text
 # Copyright (c) 2020 IBM Corp.
 All rights reserved.